jankronquist/throttling-lab/README.md

 Notice that the total number of calls to ThrottlingService is `threads * loopCount * callsPerMulti`, that is 4.000.000 calls with the default settings.
 My developer machine handles around 30-40.000 calls per second, which means 300-400 requests to `multi` with the default 100 calls each.

+### Failover test ###

+Since the default memcached implementation has an embedded jmemcached we can easily set up a cluster that shares data:

+	ssh -i ~/.ssh/lab.pem ubuntu@<server1> "java -jar throttling-1.0-SNAPSHOT.one-jar.jar -Dmemcached.servers="server1.com:11211,server2:11211"  com.jayway.throttling.impl.memcached.Memcached"
+	ssh -i ~/.ssh/lab.pem ubuntu@<server2> "java -jar throttling-1.0-SNAPSHOT.one-jar.jar -Dmemcached.servers="server1.com:11211,server2:11211"  com.jayway.throttling.impl.memcached.Memcached"

+Now you can create some accounts and set the value of the counter, for example by initializing it very low and make sure it has been throttled.
+Kill one of the webservers.
+Make some calls and see if every account is still throttled.
+What is going on?

+You can also perform a similar test while creating load using jmeter.
+What happens when you shut down one of the webservers?
+Make sure your load is generated to other one!

+Perform similar investigations for your own implementation, ie without the embedded jmemcached.